As Good as Dead (1995 film): Cast

+Production

+Larry Cohen chose Traci Lords for the role of Nicole Grace against the producers' wishes.
+Rod Taylor was considered for the role of Edgar Warfield but was ultimately not chosen because his salary demands exceeded the budget, even though Cohen offered to cover part of it from his own salary.
+The film was shot in San Diego in about two weeks and a half.

 Release

 The British Board of Film Classification gave the film a PG rating without any cuts.

 Reception

 Tony Scott of Variety.com called the film "filled with possibilities longing to be realized" and complained that "San Diego is being used as L.A.’s stand-in."

 Jon Abrams of dailygrindhouse.com called it "an entertaining little ride that works as a low-key version of Cohen’s ‘80s thrillers like SPECIAL EFFECTS and PERFECT STRANGERS."

 In a negative review for obsessivemovienerd.com, Matt Wedge wrote, "As Good as Dead is obvious and mostly lackluster.
 But it’s also a sad project for what it represents: the final film written, produced, and directed by Larry Cohen."